 - Steve Phinney recommends 1.5 to 2.0g/kg reference body weight which equates to around 1.7 to 2.2g/kg LBM for someone wanting to lose 10% of their body weight to achieve their ideal ‘reference weight’.
 This increased level allows some glucose to come from protein via gluconeogenesis and adequate protein for people who are not eating carbs and active.

 - Ketogains suggest 0.8 to 1.0g/lb LBM or 1.8 to 2.2g/kg LBM for people who are looking to maintain or build higher levels of muscle mass.

 - From a sports nutrition standpoint, over 2.2 g/kg LBM is considered high protein.

 - Mainstream bodybuilding recommends 1.7 to 2.5g/lb body weight or 3.7 to 5.5g/kg body weight.
 For someone with 15% body fat, this would convert to 4.3 to 6.4g/kg LBM!!!

 Emphasise all essential nutrients

 When I first started tinkering with nutrient density, I assumed that we would simply want to boost all the essential nutrients (i.e. similar to Dr Mat Lalonde’s approach).
-The chart below shows the nutrients provided when we prioritise foods that have higher amounts of all the essential micronutrients.
+The chart below shows the nutrients provided when prioritising foods with higher amounts of all the essential micronutrients.
 The amino acids are shown in maroon.